mason20113013-cloud/Roblox-Kohau-Point-Farm-Roblox-Kohau-Script-If-you-get-banned-not-my-problem-/README.md

 5- Then execute The Script Then your Done Chud

 This is not mine btw the main guy put it down so for now use ts ig.

+this is the creators script for credit https://github.com/pepsieds/Kohau